- Sat 5 Sep 2026

 - Insurance

-Bikes & helmets
+Bikes and helmets

 E-bikes

-In the interests of fairness using an e-bike means the entire team will not be eligible for any of the ‘fastest team’ award categories.
+In the interests of fairness, using an e-bike means the entire team will not be eligible for any of the ‘fastest team’ award categories.

-Please ensure to carry spare batteries, or other spares specific to e-bikes, as these may not be available from the bike mechanics.
+Please ensure to carry spare batteries or other spares specific to e-bikes, as these may not be available from the bike mechanics.

 - Fundraising materials